Overview of Map Categories

 3) Map Features

 This includes all of the other map categories.
 Maps are grouped into these categories based on the characteristics of each map, especially to help users know the type of gameplay expected on that map.
 These categories are not mutually exclusive.
 Standard - Maps intended to be played with "standard" settings (Fog of War turned off and funds per turn = 1000).
 Base Light - Maps with a relatively high funds-to-base ratio, or a relatively low bases-to-front ratio.
 This often means larger maps that have only 2 bases, or maps where each base is responsible for 2 or more separate fronts.
 These maps are typically characterized by scarceness of infantry on each front in the mid-game and an increased frequency of high-tech units.
 Fog of War - Maps that are most suitable for games with Fog of War turned on.
 Note that this does NOT mean maps with a high density of forests, which is a common misconception.
 These maps may sometimes have predeployed units meant purely to provide limited vision in Fog of War games.
 Heavy Naval - Maps that encourage naval play beyond transports and battleship towers.
 These are not necessarily maps that have a high density of ocean tiles.
+HFOG - Maps that are most suitable for games with Fog of War turned on and funds per turn > 1000G.
+These maps combine traits from both High Funds and Fog of War maps.
 High Funds - Maps that are most suitable for games with funds per turn > 1000G.
 These maps often have different FTA counters compared to Standard maps, and feature greatly increased frequency of high-tech units.
 Gimmick - Maps that have a unique gimmick or custom ruleset that has a meaningful impact on the type of gameplay seen on the map (for example, maps intended to be played with weather set to Snow).
 Unlike maps in Toy Box, games on these maps are meant to offer typical Advance Wars gameplay.
 Live Play - Maps that are recommended when playing with shorter timer settings, especially intended for real-time games completed in a single sitting.
 Mixed Base - Maps that feature a "mixed" base pattern.
 These are often characterized by one or more bases that are responsible for more than one front and are sandwiched between opponents' bases.
 RBC Playable - Maps that meet the criteria to be used for online play in Advance Wars: Re-Boot Camp.
 Notable restrictions include a max. of 300 tiles, no labs as HQs, no units on illegal terrain, and no empty missile silos.
 Teleport Tile - Maps whose gameplay is meaningfully impacted by the presence of black "teleport" tiles.
 FFA Multiplay - Maps with 3 or more players that are most suitable to be played as a free-for-all.
 Team Play - Maps with 3 or more players that are most suitable to be played as a team battle.

 Advance Wars is (c) 1990-2001 Nintendo and (c) 2001 Intelligent Systems.
 All images are copyright their respective owners.